Jennifer Searls

 Losing the Map and Finding the Way Home

 I saw a picture of a handsome curly-haired birthday boy on Facebook last week.
-When his Teacher-Mom took her maternity leave 10 years ago, I taught her 4th grade class.
-I was a December graduate with a master’s degree in Teaching and in January 2003 that was my first teaching job.
+When his Teacher-Mom took her maternity leave 10 years ago, I took my first teaching job – hired to teach her 4th grade class.

 The curious thing about the auto accident that ended my life was that I lived through it – Kara Swanson